- Last Updated: 12 April 2022

-Starting in business?
+Starting a new job or starting in business?
+Will you be Self-employed?
 Our 'At a glance' guide takes you through the key steps in getting started for tax, with links helping you drill down for more detail.

 At a glance